hiennguyen9874/youtube-summarizer/README.md

 ### Sidebar not appearing
 - The extension works best on standard YouTube watch pages (`youtube.com/watch?v=...`).
 - Wait a few seconds for the page to fully load.

-## 📄 License

-MIT License - feel free to use and modify for your own projects!